Position: Principal DevOps Architect

-Viktor Farcic is a Developer Advocate at CloudBees, a member of the Docker Captains group, and published author.
+Viktor Farcic is a Principal DevOps Architect at CodeFresh, a member of the Google Developer Experts, Continuous Delivery Foundation Ambassadors, and Docker Captains groups, and a published author.

 His big passions are DevOps, Containers, Kubernetes, Microservices, Continuous Integration, Delivery and Deployment (CI/CD), and Test-Driven Development (TDD).

 He often speaks at community gatherings and conferences.